 Ezekiel Choke is one of the basic chokes learned in Brazilian jiu-jitsu.
 It’s an effective BJJ submission that can often be applied from a selection of varied positions including full guard, side control, mount, half guard, …

-Here’s how to execute Ezekiel Choke from closed guard?
+Here’s how to execute Ezekiel Choke from the closed guard?

 Source: AKXE BJJ USA